-People in our community and abroad recognise you for your service to the fitness and health industry, I was wondering if you could provide some help with me for these questions:
+People in our community and abroad recognize you for your service to the fitness and health industry, I was wondering if you could provide some help with me for these questions:

-How did you get into your industry and how long have you been in this industry for?
+How did you get into your industry, and for how long have you been in this industry?

 What is the best advice you would give people starting out in this industry?

 Why have you been involved in the industry for so long, and what are the biggest highlights and passions that have kept you going?

 I would love to say that you have helped advise me on my project and post a feature of you on my website answering these three questions, would that work for you?